FRONTLINE: Trump's American Carnage

 With his team, Kirk has made more than 20 documentaries about the Trump and Obama eras, examining the growing divisions that led up to the storming of the Capitol on January 6 and the ongoing fears around the country.

-Tracing the path from Trump’s inaugural address, where the president famously vowed an end to what he called “American carnage,” to the violent siege of the Capitol, “Trump’s American Carnage” premieres Tuesday, Jan.
-26, 2021.
+Tracing the path from Trump’s inaugural address, where the president famously vowed an end to what he called “American carnage,” to the violent siege of the Capitol, “Trump’s American Carnage” premiered in January, 2021.

 Watch On Your Schedule: